geert-janklaps/abap-openapi-ui/README.md

 # Contributing
 Check the contributing / development guidelines [here](CONTRIBUTING.md)

+Discussions and suggestions can be added to the [Slack Group](https://abap-openapi-ui.slack.com)

 # Credits
 ABAP OpenAPI UI is based on 2 open source projects:
 *  [Swagger UI](https://github.com/swagger-api/swagger-ui)